SamArsanios/cabin-quest-api/README.md

 - Cabin table has name, address, and region
 - Favourite belongs to Cabin and User tables
 - Cabins and Favourites can be seen only by authorized users
-- To authorize users, this app uses JWT
+- JWT is used to authorize users
 - For cross site policy Rack-cors was used
-- The frontend of this project can be found in [github](https://github.com/SamArsanios/cabin-quest).

 ## Built with